jillesvangurp/kt-search/manual/Search.md

 [1, 2, 3]
 ```

+The `ids` extension property, extracts a list of ids from the hits in the response.

 Of course normally, you'd specify some kind of query.
 One valid way is to simply pass that as a string.
 Kotlin of course has multiline strings that can be templated as well.
 So, this may be all you need.